-The simplest of teething remedies is a gum massage.
+The simplest of teething remedies, according to Health 24 , is a gum massage.
 Rub your baby's gums with your clean finger.
-For the anesthetic effect of the cold in addition to the soothing effect of the pressure, use a cool, wet cloth or gauze to massage his gums.
+For the anaesthetic effect of the cold in addition to the soothing effect of the pressure, use a cool, wet cloth or gauze to massage his gums.

 What Not to Use for Teething Discomfort

 Cool teething rings and gentle massage are safe teething remedies.
 What you should not do is apply a teething gel that contains benzocaine to your baby's gums.
 Benzocaine is found in some over-the-counter pain relieving products.
-The Food and Drug Administration has warned against the use of this ingredient for children under the age of 2 because of its believed link to a rare but potentially dangerous disorder known as methemoglobenemia.
-If cool objects and massage do not seem to relieve your teething baby's symptoms, then talk to your dentist or pediatrician about other options.
+The use of this ingredient for children under the age of 2 is not advised because of its believed link to a rare but potentially dangerous disorder known as methemoglobenemia.
+If cool objects and massage do not seem to relieve your teething baby's symptoms, then talk to your dentist or paediatrician about other options.
 He or she can recommend a safe salve that can diminish the discomfort.

 Teething is not only a time to soothe your child's symptoms, it is also marks the beginning of a lifetime of good oral hygiene.
-Schedule an appointment with your dentist as soon as the first tooth erupts.
+Schedule an appointment with your dentist as soon as the first tooth pokes through the gum line.
 Start brushing with a soft-bristled brush and a little water.
 You can talk to your dentist about when to begin using a fluoride-free toothpaste.